-The Cuyahoga County Board of Health is seeking services commencing upon successful execution of the contract with consultant (anticipated to occur in the second quarter of 2017).
+The Cuyahoga County Board of Health is seeking services commencing upon successful execution of the contract with consultant (anticipated to occur in the first quarter of 2017).
+The funding for all aspects of the proposal is contingent on the Collaborative's availability to secure funds that align with the contractor's proposal.

 The Board will have the option to renew for an additional one year extension based on initial date of contract execution and contingent on availability of funding.